steinwurf/kodo-dev/README.md

    branches in each kodo top level repository.

 ## Work flow

 In the master branch of `kodo-dev` we have the kodo top-level repositories in [resolve.json](https://github.com/steinwurf/kodo-dev/blob/master/resolve.json)

-The basic idea is that we use the following approach:,,
+The basic idea is that we use the following approach:

 1. Locally lock the paths to the repositories you are working on.
 This can be